HenokNegatu/About-me/README.md

 - 👋 Hi, I’m Henok
-- 👀 I’m interested in fullstack web development, machine learning, cyber security
+- 👀 I’m interested in web development, machine learning, cyber security
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 you can contact me on telegram @AnonCFG

 <!---